Truganini: Port Phillip District and trial

 In 1839, Robinson took up the position of Protector of Aborigines in the newly colonised Port Phillip District in present-day Victoria.
-He took Truganini and about fifteen other Aboriginal Tasmanians with him.
-Truganini and the other Tasmanians had no cultural ties to the Kulin people of the Port Phillip District, with whom they did not share a language.
-Robinson let the Tasmanians that he had brought with him live largely independently.
-The men spent their time hunting and performing labour for Robinson's sons, while Truganini weaved baskets and traded for sex with Kulin men.
-Despite some claims that she had a child named Louisa Briggs in Victoria, historians no longer believe this is likely.
+He took Truganini and about fifteen other Aboriginal Tasmanians with him; only six would eventually return to Tasmania.
+Truganini and the other Tasmanians had few cultural ties to the Kulin people of the Port Phillip District, with whom they did not share a language.
+Robinson allowed the Tasmanians to live largely independently and eventually tasked one of his assistants, William Thomas, with caring for them.
+The Aboriginal men spent their time hunting and performing labour for Robinson's sons, while the women were left with little to do; Truganini attempted to relieve the boredom by weaving baskets.

 Truganini ran away from the Aboriginal encampment several times.
-By 1840 Robinson had decided he no longer had any use for the Tasmanians, and requested that arrangements be made to send them back to Wybalenna.
-In 1841, Truganini abandoned her husband Woureddy and ran off with Maulboyheenner.
-They were soon joined by Peevay and two women called Plorenernoopner and Maytepueminer, and set out for Westernport Bay to search for Maytepueminer's husband Lacklay.
+By 1840, Robinson had decided he no longer had any use for the Tasmanians, and requested that arrangements be made to send them back to Wybalenna.
+In 1841, while arrangements were still being made for their return to Tasmania, Truganini abandoned her husband Woureddy and ran away with Maulboyheenner.
+They were soon joined by Peevay and two other Tasmanian women called Plorenernoopner and Maytepueminer, and the five of them set out for Westernport Bay to search for Maytepueminer's husband Lacklay.
 On 2 October they plundered and set fire to the hut of a settler named William Watson and kidnapped his wife and daughter.
-When Watson returned with his son-in-law, they shot and wounded the two men.
-As they were being pursued by an armed search party assembled by Watson, Maulboyheenner and Peevay shot and beat to death two whalers that they had mistaken for Watson and his party.
+When Watson returned with his son-in-law, they were shot and wounded by the Tasmanians.
+Late that evening, Watson and his son-in-law reached a nearby station and found that their wives had been left there uninjured.
+While being pursued by an armed search party assembled by Watson, Maulboyheenner and Peevay shot and beat to death two whalers they had mistaken for members of Watson's party.